bcobo/SIRENA/doc/SIRENAfunctions.rst

     If there are no pulses in a record, the event is divided into pulse-free intervals of a given size (*intervalMinBins*).
     It is going to look for pulse-free intervals, calculate their FFT(not filtered data) and average them.

-    Another facillity is calculate the weight matrix of the noise (in fact, weight matrixes of the noise of different lengths).
+    Another feature is calculate the weight matrix of the noise (in fact, weight matrices of noise of different lengths).

     The output FITS file (_noisespec) contains three columns in two extensions, *NOISE* and *NOISEALL*:
         - **FREQ**: Frequency